ssharma2712/Little-Bootstraps/README.md

 data_path         : input sequence alignment in fasta format that will be used for little bootstrap analyses.

-g                 : a numeric value within the range (0.6<= g <= 0.9) that specify the little sample size.
+g                 : a numeric value within the range (0.6<= g <= 0.9) that specifies the little sample size.
 The little sample size is equal to L^g where L is the sequence length determined from the input alignment.

 s                 : a numeric value that specifies the number of little samples.